area9innovation/flow9/tools/dsl/wase/readme.md

 		a
 	}

-The type inference is Hindley-Milner, so it should be robust.
+The type inference is Hindley-Milner unification, so it should be robust.

 ## Top-level Syntax